munaciella/munaciella/README.md

 ## 🌱 Current Focus:
 - Mastering JavaScript and TypeScript
-- Exploring new technologies like Python, Nest.js, and AWS
+- Exploring new technologies like Java, Nest.js, and AWS
 - Building applications with React, Next.js, React Native, and Tailwind CSS

 ## 💻 Projects & Contributions: